 An express liberty to dig pits implies prima facie a right, subject to planning regulation1, to fix on the surface machinery necessary for draining the mines and raising the minerals2.
 Similarly, it has been held that a liberty with employees, carriages and horses to enter and carry away the minerals may authorise the construction of a railway3, and liberty to make a sough or drain carries with it liberty to make sough pits for its repair4.
-To an express right of working is probably incidental the right to deposit minerals and spoil on the surface
+To an express right of working is probably incidental the right to deposit

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.